 Some good examples are some ads that were considered “sexist”.
 Some examples include:

 - An ad which shows a husband holding his wife in his arms.
 It says, “Don’t worry darling, you didn’t burn the beer.”
 (That’s sexist???
 I don’t see it, nor do I see any “bad intent”.)

 - A lady holding a ketchup bottle and it says, “You mean a woman can open it!”
-(Do you think that this might revolve around how females often have difficulty opening bottles? . . . that’s still a problem, I still often have to do it at home for crying out loud).
+(Do you think that this might revolve around how females often have difficulty opening difficult bottles?
+That’s still a problem.
+I still often have to do it at home for crying out loud).

 - An add that shows a housewife with all these dishes around her.
 It says, “Get out of the kitchen sooner!”
 It advertises a dish detergent.
 (That’s sexist???
 I don’t see it, nor do I see any “bad intent”.
 My God, that’s part of what housewives do!
 To say there is some sort of an abuse in that is utterly absurd.)